RMS Carinthia (1955)

-RMS Carinthia was an ocean liner built in 1956 as one of the four Saxonia class ships.
+RMS Carinthia was an ocean liner built in 1956 as one of the four Saxonia-class ships.
 She sailed for Cunard Line from her completion until 1968 when she was sold to Sitmar Line, rebuilt into a full-time cruise ship and renamed SS Fairsea.
 She sailed with Sitmar until 1988, when Sitmar was sold to P&O. She was renamed SS Fair Princess and sailed for Princess Cruises and P&O Cruises until 2000.
 She was then sold to China Sea Cruises and renamed SS China Sea Discovery.
-In 2005 or 2006 she was scrapped in Alang, India.
+In 2005 or 2006 she was scrapped at Alang, India.